Contentful vs Agility CMS: Which Headless CMS is Right for You?

 In Contentful, Content Types function similarly.
 Data types are standard, including Attachments, and custom fields types can be added to each by developers.

 While both Content Definitions and Content Types function similarly, the differences appear once Rich Text fields are added.
 In Agility CMS, the HTML content is passed through to the consumer API caller.
 Contentful meanwhile, converts the values to customized hierarchical JSON format.
-This is where Agility CMS begins to stand out as it makes it much easier to render raw HTML to a web page.
+This is where Agility CMS stands out, as it makes it much easier to render raw HTML to a web page.
 That’s because Agility CMS delivers HTML content directly through the API.
 This means you can use one or more HTML data within a given record and give your editors more control over the display without having to re-process everything.

 In cases where you don’t want your editors to have that control, you can use plain text fields and template the content.